 PXJ Short Volume

-Invesco Oil & Gas Services ETF (PXJ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $33.4M, listed on AMEX, carrying a beta of 0.85 to the broader market.
-The Invesco Oil & Gas Services ETF (Fund) is based on the Dynamic Oil Services Intellidex Index (Index). public since 2005-10-26.
+Invesco Oil & Gas Services ETF (PXJ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $33.4M, listed on AMEX, carrying a beta of 0.65 to the broader market.
+The Invesco Oil & Gas Services ETF (PXJ) is an investment fund designed to mirror the performance of the Dynamic Oil Services Intellidex Index (the Index). public since 2005-10-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.